Fits and Starts

-The sculpture

 Fits and Starts was a life-size sculpture of a deer in mid-leap that was entirely encrusted in rhinestone crystals.
 It was made of steel and polyurethane foam.
 The sculpture was installed near DePauw's East College building on 4 November 2005.
 The artwork combined the influence of his politically conservative father, an Eagle Scout and US Marine, and Swanson's identity as a gay male.
 The Butler Family Foundation, which "is committed to supporting the acquisition of contemporary sculpture created by emerging artists of promise and established artists of note," paid US$60 000 to donate the sculpture to DePauw.

 Vandalism

-DePauw students hit the sculpture with various objects, and parts of the deer's antlers were sawed off.
-After the vandalism, the artwork was removed and stored in the basement of the Peeler Art Center at DePauw University.
-In the fall of 2008, restoration of the sculpture was completed and the deer now stands on the second story of the art center.
+In 2005, students at DePauw University hit the sculpture with various objects and sawed off parts of the deer's antlers.
+After the vandalism, the artwork was removed and stored in the basement of the Peeler Art Center at the University.
+In the fall of 2008, restoration of the sculpture was completed, and the deer now stands on the second story of the art center.